The Klau PPK for Accurate Aerial Surveying without Ground Control Points (GCPS)

 - All collected data is processed with similar algorithms to RTK, run forwards and backwards through the data.

 - This ensures the most robust results possible.

 PPK offers greater flexibility in operations, longer range from the base, is more reliable, more accurate and easier to use.

 The KlauPPK System is based on PPK camera positioning, with sophisticate technology to address errors in photo-centre timing, aircraft attitude, camera errors and coordinate systems to fully optimise your data for photogrammetry.

 Same accuracy and efficiency as KlauPPK but without any base station or CORS data requirement anywhere in the world.

 Absolute geolocation accuracy table of KlauPPK unit on a Phantom4Pro

 Absolute geolocation accuracy table of DJI P4PRTK

-The number of GCPs required depends on the surveyed area size.
-For example DJI suggests to use at least 3 GCPs with their P4RTK.
-Using the KlauPPK system on a P4P drone, unprecedented initial image positioning accuracy is achievable (see the left-hand table) thanks to the advanced hardware and software technology.
+Using the KlauPPK system, unprecedented initial image positioning accuracy is achievable (see the left-hand table) thanks to the advanced hardware and software technology.
 This means the initial image coordinates are computed very precisely and there is no need to correct them using GCPs and/or collect additional overlapping images.
-Reliable, accurate initial image coordinates will contribute toward robust, precise and repeatable survey results with minimal or no ground control points required and a minimal number of images.
+Reliable, accurate initial image coordinates will contribute toward robust, precise and repeatable survey results with minimal or no ground control points.